xingzhewujiangboboniao/horizon-picking-based-on-subbottom-profile-/README.md

 6. The value saved in Remove.txt represents the mean distance between two layers.
 If set to 0, the program provides an automatically calculated value
 7. The value saved in Seg.txt determines whether the texture is segmented or not.
 8. The value saved in Thickness.txt can be set as 4 when a thick layer exists, or set as 2 when a thin layer exists.
-9. When cahnging the parameters in GUI, some errors may be caused.
-However, the parameters have been changed in fact.
-Thus, it is appropriate to ignore these errors.